rsdoiel/antenna/archives/2025/going_electric_2025.31.md

 ---

-## EVgo set to borrow up to a $300 million to build 1,500 new DC fast chargers
+## EVgo set to borrow up to $300 million to build 1,500 new DC fast chargers

 date: 2025-08-03, from: Electrek Feed